Gulsah-G/NYC-map-spatialdata/README.md

 R script to create a heatmap using GeoJSON spatial data to demonstrate the chronic absenteeism in NYC school districts.

-Downloding json files from web links are also examplified.
+Downloding json files from web links are also exemplified.

 Links to the source data files used in the script: